-Once you have received notice of the denial of your timely(3) level-one appeal of an Ancillary Services Claim (dental) or a Life/AD&D claim, you have exhausted all required internal appeal options.
+Once you receive notice of the denial of your timely appeal, (3) you have exhausted all required internal appeal options.

-If you disagree with the decision, you are free to file a civil action under Section 502(a) of Employee Retirement Income Security Act of 1974 ("ERISA").
+If you disagree with the decision, you are free to file a civil action under Section 502(a) of the Employee Retirement Income Security Act of 1974 ("ERISA").
 You may not start a lawsuit to obtain benefits until you have completed the mandatory appeals process and a final decision has been reached, or until the appropriate time frame described in the SPD has elapsed since you filed an appeal and you have not received a final decision or notice that an extension will be necessary to reach a final decision.
 In addition, no lawsuit may be started more than three years after the date on which the applicable appeal was denied.
 Alternately, you may file a voluntary appeal with the Appeals Committee of the Board of Trustees.
-This voluntary appeal must be filed within 180 days of the date of the appeal denial letter provided to you by the applicable reviewer as listed in the chart under the section Appealing Denied Claims.
+This voluntary appeal must be filed within 180 days of the date of the appeal denial letter provided to you by MetLife.